Building Plans Submittal Procedure

 - Only final plans should be submitted to the Inspections Division for a technical review.
 Plans marked as "Preliminary" or "Not for Construction" will not be accepted for review.
 Interested parties wishing to discuss issues prior to a formal submittal may request a preliminary meeting.
 These meetings are encouraged and may be scheduled with the Plans Reviewer.

 - All submitted plans, or changes to plans, must be of sufficient size and clarity to facilitate plan review.
 One copy of plans or changes are required along with a digital copy of the plan submitted on a CD.

 - Residential Plan Review - Ten (10) working days.
 Subject to change in the event all needed information is not submitted.

 - Commercial Plan Review - Fifteen (15) working days.
-Subject to change in the event in the event all needed information is not submitted.
+Subject to change in the event all needed information is not submitted.

 III.
 Types of Reviews